codecrafters-io/build-your-own-shell/stage_descriptions/redirection-01-jv1.md

 blueberry
 ```

-The tester will check if the commands correctly execute commands and redirect their output to a file as specified.
+The tester will check if the commands are executed correctly and redirect their output to a file as specified.
 The file contents will also be checked for correctness.